What is anesthesia?

 Will I wake up during the procedure?

-- It is rare to wake up during a procedure.
+- It is rare to wake up during a procedure if you have general anesthesia.

 - In the operating room, machines help us measure the amount of medicine you are getting and how deeply you are asleep.